ufukbozkurt/BubbleAnimationDemo/README.md

-Bubble animation example with mapbox.gl
+Bubble animation example with mapbox-gl

 Install and Execute